PythooonUser/twitch-chat-bot-js/README.md

 ## Features
 - Easy configuration using JSON files
 - Users in chat can create custom commands
+- Users in chat can set custom hashtag

 ## Installation
 1. Create configuration file `app.cfg.json` based on `app.cfg.example.json` contents and **adjust for your needs**.